ansamz/Fruit_Vegetables_Detector/README.md

 * pillow

 ### Data
-Download Data from Kaggle: https://www.kaggle.com/datasets/moltean/fruits
+Download the whole dataset from Kaggle: https://www.kaggle.com/datasets/moltean/fruits This repo contains a few  samples from the data.

 ## Project Description
 (Provide more detailed overview of the project.